xmacedo/BuildTaxSystem/README.md

 # 🧾 Tax System in Scala

-## Challenge: Build a TAX system where different products have different tax per state and year. (on Scala)
+This project is a challenge to Build a TAX system writin in **Scala** where different products have different tax per state and year.

-This project is a simple tax calculation system written in **Scala**.
-It supports different tax rates per state and year and can calculate the final product price based on those rules.

 ---